I need human help to enter verification code (office hours only)

-The 2024-2025 Curriculum
+The 2025-2026 Curriculum

 Judaic Studies

 Throughout the course of the year, our students engage in meaningful conversations, participate in hands-on justice projects, and deepen their connections to the past, present, and future of Jewish life.
 All-school programs, field trips, and special events mark significant moments in the Jewish calendar, and experiential portions of the school day emphasize the value of tikkun olam.
 Each class also focuses on a particular theme, becoming experts on that aspect of Jewish life!
-In the 2024-2025 academic year, our classes explored:

 In Kitah Gimmel, students study the Hebrew calendar over the course of the year, experiencing and examining significant moments in the Jewish year.
 Students explore each Jewish holiday and its mitzvot, traditions, and customs through art, song, and other creative projects.
 Students also gain a familiarity with core brachot, key Hebrew vocabulary, and Jewish texts associated with each holiday, beginning their introduction to rabbinic literature.

-Kitah Dalet (4th Grade) & Kitah Hey (5th Grade): The Jewish Lifecycle
+Kitah Dalet (4th Grade)

 Hebrew Language

 Our approach to Hebrew learning is designed to meet students where they are and support their growth toward confident, fluent reading of liturgical Hebrew and a deeper understanding of prayer.
-At the beginning of each school year, students are placed into small groups based on their current skill level—whether they are learning the Hebrew letters for the first time, building decoding skills, or ready to focus on fluency, comprehension, and synagogue participation.
+At the beginning of each school year, students will be assessed and placed into small groups based on their current skill level—whether they are learning the Hebrew letters for the first time, building decoding skills, or ready to focus on fluency, comprehension, and synagogue participation.
 These skill-based groups allow for individualized instruction, meaningful progress, and a supportive, engaging learning environment.

 Students who are comfortable decoding Hebrew and reading with fluency focus on liturgical Hebrew using Hineni: The New Hebrew Through Prayer.
 This curriculum supports students in reading directly from the siddur, translating key words and shorashim (grammatical roots), and understanding the structure, themes, and meaning of core prayers from Shabbat morning and evening services.
 In addition, these students begin their study of Torah trope (cantillation).